 Why Lucy Letby's parents were blindsided by her conviction

 For the parents of Lucy Letby’s victims, the last 10 months in court have yielded unbearable agony after unimaginable loss.

 But when the first guilty verdicts were read out in court, it was Letby’s own mother who appeared to find her crimes most inconceivable of all, falling into her husband’s arms weeping with the words, “You can’t be serious; this can’t be right.”

 It was a moment that laid bare the impact of Britain’s most notorious baby killer on her parents, which began when the former nurse was arrested in 2018.

 On hearing that her daughter was suspected of murdering her infant charges, Susan Letby reportedly told police: “I did it, take me instead.”

 Through the trial, too, both she and Letby’s father, John, were a permanent presence at Manchester Crown Court, the city to which they’d relocated from their home in Hereford in order to attend each day.

 That was until Letby this week refused to take her seat in the dock as the final verdicts were handed down, with her parents, a retired accounts clerk and retail boss, uncharacteristically absent too in an apparent show of solidarity.

 Dr Sohom Das, consultant forensic psychologist and author of In Two Minds, says that the Letbys would have been “quite blindsided” by their daughter’s conviction for murdering seven babies, and attempting to kill six others - one of them twice.

 “She didn’t have any criminal history.
 She wasn’t antisocial.
 She wasn’t previously violent.
 So I don’t think she telegraphed any of her intentions for any of her crimes,” Das explains.

 Since her arrest, he believes they would have been caught between “shock, disbelief, maybe even denial, and leading up to the trial, they would have clung on to some semblance of hope that she might get a not guilty plea.
 Obviously, that’s all come crashing down.”

+Others described her as a ‘geek’; her school friends likened her to Mary Poppins.
+Describing their overwhelming pride in their daughter, another neighbour said: Letby is “an only child.
+Do I have to say anymore?”

 The couple, now 63 and 77, raised Letby in a 1930s semi in the cul-de-sac where they still live, and near to where she would take on her first part-time job in WH Smiths.

 Her achievements would become theirs too, it seemed: they marked her 21st birthday in their local paper, followed by another announcement in December 2011, celebrating her graduation with honours from her nursing degree.
 The first in their family to attend university, their notice in the Hereford Times read: “We are so proud of you after all your hard work.”

 After her graduation, Letby continued to holiday with her parents in Torquay, where they had travelled as a family throughout her childhood, up until her arrest five years ago.
 Still, in spite of their closeness - exchanging calls and messages every day - Letby appeared to struggle with their relationship at times.

 She discussed moving away to New Zealand with a friend, before reasoning that it was unthinkable; her parents “find it hard enough being away from me now and it’s only 100 miles [between their home and hers in Chester],” she said in a text.

 To another friend, she wrote: “My parents worry massively about everything and anything, [and] hate that I live alone… I feel bad because I know it’s really hard for them especially as I’m an only child, and they mean well, just a little suffocating at times and constantly feel guilty.”

 At other times, their ultra-close involvement with her life appeared to play in her favour.
 In early 2017, around six months after Letby was finally dismissed from the Countess of Chester hospital’s neonatal unit following rising concerns about unexplained deaths in her care, her parents threatened to refer the hospital’s doctors to the General Medical Council, according to internal documents.